 Pest problems are rampant in student housing and college students frequently experience issues with pests in their dorm rooms.
 Crumbs from snacks eaten and stored in dorms attract pests, as do piles of trash that don’t get taken out right away.
 Not to mention all the clutter that gives pests lots of places to hide.
 Dorm rooms may also not be sealed properly with broken screens and gaps under doors.
-Specialized Pest Control & Lawn Care will now go over some of ways to keep pests away.
+Rentokil will now go over some of the ways to keep pests away.

 Tips to Keep Bugs, Roaches, Spiders, Mice & Other Pests Out of Your Dorm Room